-The estimated time at which this mitochondrial introgression occurred (14 000-97 000 years ago) is difficult to reconcile with paleoclimatological history because this span of time occurred during the last major glacial period, which began approximately 110 000 years ago and ended approximately 12 000 vears ago (Adams & Faure, 1997).
-If yellowhammers and pine buntings were confined to separate refugia (e.g. the former in Europe or central Asia, the latter in south-east Asia), it might be unlikely that hybridization would have occurred during this major glacial period.
-However, there is evidence that the period from 55 000-25 000 years ago was relatively mild, with evidence for some wooded vegetation across Siberia (Adams & Faure, 1997).
-Hence, it is possible that yellowhammers and pine buntings did hybridize during that period, which would be consistent with the estimates from IMa.
-This is the first study that we of aware of to provide evidence of such genetic contact between western and eastern Palearctic refugial forms during that more mild phase of the last glacial period.
-An important caveat is that the IMa analysis assumes selective neutrality; it is possible that introgression of mtDNA may have occurred much more recently through the actions of selection.
+The estimated time at which this mitochondrial introgression occurred (14,000 to 97,000 years ago) is difficult to reconcile with paleoclimatological history, as this span of time occurred during the last major glacial period, which began roughly 110,000 years ago and ended roughly 12,000 years ago (Adams & Faure, 1997).
+If yellowhammers and pine buntings were confined to separate refugia (e.g. the former in Europe or central Asia, the latter in southeast Asia), it might seem unlikely that hybridization would have occurred during this major glacial period.
+However, there is evidence that the period from 55,000 to 25,000 years ago was relatively mild, with evidence for some wooded vegetation across Siberia (Adams & Faure, 1997).
+Hence it is possible that yellowhammers and pine buntings did hybridize during that period, which would be consistent with the estimates from IMA.
+This is the first study we of aware of that suggests evidence of such genetic contact between western and eastern Palearctic refugial forms during that more mild phase of the last glacial period.
+An important caveat is that the IMA analysis assumes selective neutrality; it is possible that introgression of mtDNA may have occurred much more recently through the actions of selection.

 CHD1Z patterns are remarkably supportive of this introgression scenario rather than a scenario of recent speciation.
-The CHD1Z haplotype network strongly suggests a recombinant origin of many haplotypes; the alternative explanation of so many identical mutations occurring multiple times is implausible.
+The CHD1Z haplotype network strongly suggests a recombinant origin of many haplotypes, as the alternative explanation of so many identical mutations occurring multiple times is implausible.
 The two most common haplotypes (GTTGTT, the most common haplotype in yellowhammers; and AOCGCA, the most common haplotype in pine buntings) are also the most divergent of all haplotypes (except for one rare haplotype, AOCACA), suggesting that they represent the haplotypes ancestral in the two species.
-These two haplotypes are roughly as divergent as we might expect sister species of Emberiza to be, given the genetic distances throughout the Emberiza phylogeny (e.g. the GTTGTT and AOCGCA haplotypes are as divergent as the GTTGTT haplotype is from E. stewarti).
+These two haplotypes are roughly as divergent as we might expect sister species of Emberiza to be, given the genetic distances throughout the Emberiza phylogeny (e.g., the GTTGTT and AOCGCA haplotypes are as divergent as the GTTGTT haplotype is from E. stewarti).
 All of the other haplotypes, with the sole exception of AOCACA, are simple combinations of these major haplotypes.
-If mutation rates were high, we would expect to see many haplotypes that differ from a common one by a single mutation, a pattern not seen.
+If mutation rates were high, we would expect to see many haplotypes that differ from a common one by a single mutation, a pattern that is not seen.
 Overall, the patterns are suggestive of recombination between highly divergent forms of CHD1Z.
-These forms likely correspond to distinct yellowhammer and pine bunting forms of CHD1Z before hybridization, recombination, and introgression led to the current mixed pattern.
-The estimated time of divergence between these haplotypes, three to six million years ago, provides a very approximate maximum estimate for when the two species started diverging.
-It should be noted that the Z chromosome may play an especially large role in speciation in femaleheterogametic groups such as birds, and may be less subject to genetic mixing between incipient species compared to other parts of the genome (Qvarnström & Bailey, 2009).
+These forms likely correspond to distinct vellowhammer and pine bunting forms of CHD1Z before hybridization, recombination, and introgression led to the current mixed pattern.
+The estimated time of divergence between these haplotypes, three to six million years ago, provides one very rough maximum estimate for when the two species started diverging.
+It should be noted that the Z chromosome may play an especially large role in speciation in femaleheterogametic groups such as birds, and may be less subject to genetic mixing between incipient species compared to other parts of the genome (Ovarnström & Bailey, 2009).